Last Updated on June 13, 2023

 Leftover dip and veggies can feed hungry kiddos while you prepare dinner.
 It also makes a great sandwich spread.

-What are your go-to easy healthy recipes?
+What are your go-to healthy crowd-pleasers?
 Please share in the comments!

-Pin to save this easy healthy yogurt dip for later!
+Pin to save this easy Greek yogurt dip for later!